 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
-During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-This Star Weekly cover dated October 2, 1943 honours the men who defended our West Coast during wartime.
-To see my entire collection of Star Weekly covers, click: Star Weekly At War.
+During the Second World War, an illustration with a wartime theme appeared on the cover each week.
+This cover dated October 2, 1943 honours the men who defended our West Coast during wartime.
+My collection of Star Weekly covers is here: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!